ThinkDataEd/curriculum/docs/unit1/essential.md

 ###**<u>[Lesson 9: What Is Typical?](lesson9.md)</u>**
-The “center” of a distribution is a deliberately vague term, but it is one way to answer the subjective question "what is a typical value?"
+The “center” of a distribution is a deliberately vague term, but it is one way to answer the subjective question "what is a typical value?".
 The center could be the perceived balancing point or the value that approximately cuts the area of the distribution in half.

 ###**<u>[Lesson 10: Making Histograms](lesson10.md)</u>**